Western Animation: Classic Disney Shorts aka: Classic Disney Short

 Goofy: An anthropomorphic dog (though his species has been debated), and the world's biggest klutz.
 Often Too Dumb to Live.
 He was originally called "Dippy Dawg", but they wisely changed his name.
 (Debut: Mickey's Revue, 1932)

-The Adventures of Oswald The Lucky Rabbit: Made to celebrate the big comeback of Oswald the Lucky Rabbit to Disney, this DVD compiles the only 13 existing (of 26) Disney made Oswald cartoons, with some pencil tests for a 14th short (Sagebrush Sadie) that is currently lost and some other misc. extras as well.
+The Adventures of Oswald The Lucky Rabbit: Made to celebrate the big comeback of Oswald the Lucky Rabbit to Disney, this DVD compiles 13 of the 15 existing (of 26) Disney made Oswald cartoonsnote Two more were found to exist after the collection was released; "Poor Papa" and "Hungry Hoboes", but they weren't found in time, with some pencil tests for another lost short (Sagebrush Sadie) and some other misc. extras as well.
 This collection also includes the first two Mickey Mouse cartoons (Plane Crazy, Steamboat Willie) three of the Pre-Oswald "Alice Comedies" live action/animation shorts, The Skeleton Dance, and a whole documentary on Ub Iwerks.

 Mickey Mouse in Black and White Vol. 1-Vol. 2: Compiles all 74 of the black & white Mickey Mouse shorts, 34 shorts on Vol. 1, and 40 shorts on Vol. 2.